 The first McDonald’s in mainland China opened in Shenzhen, in the southern part of the country.
 As the first Special Economic Zone in China was established in 1980, newly implemented liberal reforms allowed Western brands to open stores in China.
 McDonald’s was one of them.
 Two years later, the second McDonald’s restaurant in mainland China opened in Beijing and was, at that time, the largest McDonald’s restaurant in the world.
 On its opening day, a thousand workers served over forty thousand customers.

 By 1996, McDonald’s had opened twenty-nine restaurants in Beijing alone.

 McDonald’s growth in China

-When McDonald’s made their first debut in the Chinese market, their target audience were middle-class Chinese citizens.
-At the beginning of the XXI century, McDonald’s began appealing more towards a younger audience due to increased marketing and rising pop-cultural impact.
+When McDonald’s made their first debut in the Chinese market, its target audience was middle-class Chinese citizens.
+At the beginning of the XXI century, McDonald’s began appealing more to a younger audience due to increased marketing and rising pop-cultural impact.
 The famous slogan “I’m loving it” has also made its way to China as 我就喜欢 – “I just like it.”

 First McCafé in China was opened in 2001, and the first McDrive – in 2005.
 As McDonald’s popularity grew, all restaurants in China were open 24/7.